Savoury stuffed pancakes with meat sauce and cheese is a meal the whole family will enjoy.

 - Assemble and bake 30 minutes

-Put all the ingredients for the pancakes in a bowl and whisk until there are no lumps left.
+- Put all the ingredients for the pancakes into a mixing bowl.
+Use a balloon whisk to mix until there are no lumps left (image 1 and 2).

-I use a mixture of half milk and half water because I find it gives a lighter pancake but you could use all milk if you like.
+- I use a mixture of half milk and half water because I find it gives a lighter pancake but you could use all milk if you prefer.

 Fry the pancakes

-If you don’t have a pancake maker you can just use a non-stick frying pan and add a tiny drop of sunflower oil to the pan for each pancake.
+- If you don’t have a crepe maker you can just use a non-stick frying pan and add a tiny drop of sunflower oil to the pan for each crepe.

-When bubbles form on the top of the pancake and it starts to come away at the edges it is ready to flip.
+- When bubbles form on the top of the pancake and it starts to come away at the edges it is ready to flip (image 3).

-Allow the underside of the pancake to cook until it is lightly speckled.
+- Allow the underside of the pancake to cook until it is lightly speckled (image 4)

 Make the cheese sauce

-Whisk the milk and cornflour together to get rid of any lumps.
+- Whisk the milk and cornflour/ cornstarch together to get rid of any lumps.
 Add the salt and butter.
 Place in the microwave and cook on full power for 3 minutes.

-Remove from the microwave – the butter should be melted and the edges of the sauce should be starting to thicken.
+- Remove from the microwave – the butter should be melted and the edges of the sauce should be starting to thicken (image 1).

-Give it a good whisk and return to the microwave for another 2 minutes.
+- Give it a good whisk and return to the microwave for another 2 minutes (image 2).

-If, at this point, the sauce is too thick, you can whisk in a little more milk.
-If the sauce seems too runny then mix a small amount of cornflour with a couple of tablespoons of mlk, stir it through and give it another minute in the microwave.
+- If you find the sauce is too thick, you can whisk in a little more milk.
+If the sauce seems too runny then mix a small amount of cornflour/cornstarch with a couple of tablespoons of milk, stir it through and give it another minute in the microwave.
 Do remember though that the sauce will thicken when the cheese is added.

-Remove from the microwave – whisk again and then stir in the cheese.
+- Remove from the microwave – whisk again and then stir in the cheese.
 Microwave for 1 minute more to melt the cheese.
-Give it a final whisk and you are done.
+Give it a final whisk and you are done (image 3).

-To assemble the dish you just need to roll the mince in the pancakes and layer them in a baking dish.
+- To assemble the dish you just need to roll the meat sauce in the pancakes and layer them in a baking dish.

-Place a small amount of mince on each pancake and roll up to form a sausage shape.
+- Place a small amount of cooled meat sauce on each pancake (image 1) and roll up to form a sausage shape.

-Spoon a thin layer of cheese sauce in the bottom of the dish first to ensure the pancakes do not become hard underneath while the dish is baking
+- Spoon a thin layer of cheese sauce in the bottom of the dish first to ensure the pancakes do not become hard underneath while the dish is baking (image 2).

-Layer the rolled pancakes side by side.
-Cover each layer with cheese sauce
+- Layer the rolled pancakes side by side.
+Cover each layer with cheese sauce (image 3).

-Finish off with a final layer of cheese sauce and sprinkle with grated cheese.
+- Finish off with a final layer of cheese sauce and sprinkle with grated cheese (image 4).

-I like to use a mixture of mature cheddar and mozzarella for this.
+- I like to use a mixture of mature cheddar and mozzarella for this because the mozzarella gives a lovely chewy texture.

 Get Organised (make the whole thing in 30 minutes)